TERREMEMBER/znbase/docs/content/v2.0/architecture/concepts/universe.md

 {{< note title="Note" >}}

-YugabyteDB is architected to not have any single point of failure.
+ZNbaseDB is architected to not have any single point of failure.

 {{< /note >}}